Britain's Cameron appeals to Qatar emir for more investment

 A German cabinet minister accused Qatar in August of financing Islamic State militants and the United States has expressed concern about funding by individuals or charities in Arab states, although Qatar has since joined in U.S.-led air strikes against Islamic State targets in Syria.

-In September, Sheikh Tamim said his country was not aiding Islamic State in Iraq or Syria, telling German Chancellor Angela Merkel that his own country’s security was jeopardised by the militants.
-(1 US dollar = 0.6243 British pound) (Editing by Tom Heneghan)
+In September, Sheikh Tamim said his country was not aiding Islamic State in Iraq or Syria, telling German Chancellor Angela Merkel that his own country’s security was jeopardized by the militants.